zshanabek/lem-in/README.md

 `##end` The exit from path.
 In this case `d` is a start room

-Comments can be anywhere but you have to specify the start and end rooms by putting the commands ##start and ##end before declaring the room.
+Comments can be anywhere but you have to specify the start and end rooms by putting the commands `##start` and `##end` before declaring the room.

-The program prints the shortest path from `start` room to `end`.